iqnev/Partition_tables_and_Bootloader_of_the_ESP32/README.md

 ##  Partition tables and Bootloader of the ESP32

-The ESP32 chip requires an external flash memory to store programs, data, configuration parameter etc. Let's learn what happens inside the flash memory when a new code is flashed, when a new code is flashed to ESP32 the code is store inside the flash memory.
+The ESP32 chip requires an external flash memory to store programs, data, configuration parameter, etc. Let's learn what happens inside the flash memory when a new code is flashed, when a new code is flashed to ESP32 the code is store inside the flash memory.
 The external memory is connected to the chip via the `SPI bus`, and the supported capacity is up to 16MB.
 The chip supports 4 x 16 MB of external `QSPI` flash and `SRAM`.

 The Flash memory is non-volatile memory, unlike `SRAM` memory.
 Thus even when ESP32 is switched off the code will be safe int to flash memory.
 Most of the modules like ESP32 Wroom use external` Flash-W25Q32` (4M Bytes) for storing the application code.
 The ESP32 flash memory can contain multiple apps, calibration data, file systems, parameter storage, etc. Hence, it's divided into sections (partitions).
 The list partitions, their size and position within the flash memory is stored in the memory itself (at address `0x8000`) and it’s called partition table.
 It's just like the index page of a book but with more details of the content.